Frequently asked questions

 When do you rehearse?

-We rehearse on Wednesday evenings, 7pm, most weeks from the end of January to December.
-(Our first practice in 2018 is January 31, which is also our AGM).
+We rehearse on Wednesdays, most weeks from the end of January to mid-December, from 7-9pm.

 Where do you rehearse?